-- a) Weather conditions, both existing and predicted; - b) Driving, traffic, and/or site conditions affecting our programs; - c) Actual occurrence or imminent possibility of any emergency condition that would make the operation of SWBOCES difficult or dangerous; and - d) Inability of teaching personnel to report for duty, which might result in inadequate supervision of students.
+- a) Weather conditions, both existing and predicted; - b) Driving, traffic, and parking conditions affecting our programs; - c) Actual occurrence or imminent possibility of any emergency condition that would make the operation of SWBOCES difficult or dangerous; and - d) Inability of teaching personnel to report for duty, which might result in inadequate supervision of students.

-The District Superintendent or his/her designee will weigh these factors and take action to move to a remote work environment, close all or parts of the SWBOCES only after consultation with traffic and weather authorities, appropriate program administrators, appropriate school officials from neighboring districts, and other agency personnel as deemed necessary.
+The District Superintendent or his/her designee will weigh these factors and take action to close all or parts of the SWBOCES only after consultation with traffic and weather authorities, appropriate program administrators, appropriate school officials from neighboring districts, and other agency personnel as deemed necessary.

-Students, parents, and staff will be informed as early as possible through the district automated calling system, and the use of radio and television when there is to be an emergency closing.
+Students, parents, and staff will be informed as early as possible through the use of radio and television when there is to be an emergency closing.
 When schools are closed for emergency reasons, staff members will comply with existing practices and collective bargaining agreements.

-The safety and welfare of the students are to be the prime considerations in such decisions.
+The safety and welfare of the children are to be the prime considerations in such decisions.